Skip to content

 Verification: Output Validation Against Spec, Beyond Compilation

 Compilation success alone does not indicate correctness in multi-agent coding systems.
-The ProdCodeBench paper (arXiv) defines the required correctness signal: fail-to-pass tests that fail before the change and pass after, providing automated correctness verification without LLM-based judges.
+ProdCodeBench defines the required correctness signal: fail-to-pass tests that fail before the change and pass after.
+This approach provides automated correctness verification without LLM-based judges.

 The Verification Hierarchy